CMASCenter/pcluster-cmaq/README.md

 ### Delete cluster from your local machine virtual environment

  ```
- pcluster delete-cluster --region us-east-1 --cluster-name c5n-4xlarge  ! don't use this yet, it is an example syntax.
+ pcluster delete-cluster --region us-east-1 --cluster-name cmaq  ! don't use this yet, it is an example syntax.
  ```